rstudio/rstudio/git_hooks/secrets/README.md

 ## False positives
 If you are receiving false positives from the pre-commit hook, you can update the baseline secrets file to mark the detected "secrets" as okay to commit.

-First, you'll need to update the baseline secrets file to include the new strings.
-Then, you'll run the audit command to mark the new strings as false positives.
-Once complete, you can commit the updated baseline secrets file.
+First, update the baseline secrets file to include the new strings.
+Then, run the audit command to mark the new strings as false positives.
+Once complete, commit the updated baseline secrets file.

 ### Updating the baseline secrets file
 From the root of the project: